ryanklee/think-taink/docs/implementation_plan.md

    e.
 Implement privacy-preserving data collection techniques
    f.
 Develop a system for detecting and analyzing emergent behaviors in multi-agent experiments
    g.
 Implement tools for analyzing evolutionary dynamics in multi-agent systems
+   h.
+Create advanced visualization tools for complex multi-agent interactions
+   i.
+Develop algorithms for analyzing and mitigating biases in datasets and models

 6. Create Detailed Documentation:
    a.
 Develop a comprehensive API documentation structure